lPrimemaster/FastECS/README.md

 # FastECS
-Simplistic Entity Component System for general purpose games (with GC!)
+A simplistic C++ Entity Component System for general purpose (with GC!)